-Focus on something around 6 metres from your eyes and cover one eye.
+- Focus on something around 6 metres from your eyes and cover one eye.
 Now cover the other eye.
-Do you experienced blurred sight?
+Do you experience blurred sight?

-If you are aged 40 and over, do you have difficulties when looking at close up images or objects?
+- If you're aged 40 and over, do you have difficulties when looking at close up images or objects?